SD-Suman/old-website/_posts/2014-3-3-Hello-World.md

 Here I list out the first steps to get your Linux system up and running quickly as I have had to replicate most of these process in the n fresh installs I have done so far.

-While installing R and R-Studio is fairly simple and mentioned in CRAN and R-Studio websites
+While installing R and R-Studio couldn't be more simpler (https://www.rstudio.com/products/rstudio/download-server/debian-ubuntu/)